Load Balancer property settings examples

 Available in VPC

-This is an example showing how to set the properties of a load balancer instance using various annotations introduced in Load Balancer instance connection.
+This is an example showing how to set the properties of a load balancer instance using various annotations introduced in Load Balancer instance integrations.

 Caution